plewis/plewis.github.io/phylogenetics/lab-python.md

     (i, p, d)

 The string serves as a format specification.
 Here is a breakdown:
-* <tt>%12d</tt> says print an integer (<tt>d</tt> is code for integer here) using 12 spaces
+* `%12d` says print an integer (`d` is code for integer here) using 12 spaces
-* <tt>%12.5f</tt> says print a float (<tt>f</tt> is code for float here) using 12 spaces total, with 5 of the 12 being devoted to the part after the decimal point
+* `%12.5f` says print a float (`f` is code for float here) using 12 spaces total, with 5 of the 12 being devoted to the part after the decimal point
-* <tt>%12.8f</tt> says print another float using 12 spaces, this time with 8 of the 12 being after the decimal point
+* `%12.8f` says print another float using 12 spaces, this time with 8 of the 12 being after the decimal point

-The tuple provides the values to insert: the integer stored in the variable <tt>i</tt> will go in the first spot, while the floats stored in <tt>p</tt> and <tt>d</tt> will go in the second and third spots.
-Be sure to use <tt>d</tt> for integers and <tt>f</tt> for floats in your format string, otherwise Python will complain.
+The tuple provides the values to insert: the integer stored in the variable `i` will go in the first spot, while the floats stored in `p` and `d` will go in the second and third spots.
+Be sure to use `d` for integers and `f` for floats in your format string, otherwise Python will complain.

 Run _second.py_ and see if Python spaced everything as you expected.
-Note that the second float will actually take up 13 spaces because there is a single space in the format string just before the <tt>%12.5f</tt> specification.
+Note that the second float will actually take up 13 spaces because there is a single space in the format string just before the `%12.5f` specification.
 Spaces in the format string are inserted as is into the print output.

 ## Computing the sum-of-squares